pcaversaccio/erc20-oz-sdk/README.md

 Note the usage of the `initializer` modifier in the `initialize` method.
 This guarantees that once we have deployed our contract, no one can call into that function again to alter the token or the rate.

-Let’s now create and initialize our new `TokenExchange` contract:
+Let us now create and initialize our new `TokenExchange` contract:

 ![](images/tokenexchange_deployment.png)
 > For Visual Studio Code users, if you get an `File import callback not supported` error due to the imported packages, consider adding the following to your VS Code settings: